A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: The operators and : The right and left regular representations

-Let us first construct the right regular representation, in terms of the operator $V$.
+Let us first construct the right regular representation, in terms of a certain operator $V$.
 For this, consider the right Haar weight $\psi$ and let $({\mathcal H}_{\psi},\pi_{\psi},\Lambda_{\psi})$ be its GNS-triple.
 See below, where we can recognize the resemblance to the corresponding definition in the case of locally compact quantum groups \cite{KuVa}, \cite{KuVavN}, \cite{VDvN}.

 \begin{prop} \begin{enumerate} \item There exists a bounded operator $V\in{\mathcal B}({\mathcal H}_{\psi}\otimes{\mathcal H})$ satisfying

 for $p\in{\mathfrak N}_{\psi}$ and $\omega\in{\mathcal B}({\mathcal H})_*$. \item If $p\in{\mathfrak N}_{\psi}$ and $a\in{\mathfrak N}_{\eta}$, then we have: